 Staycationing This Summer?
 What to Do With the Kids

-Pretty much everybody has had their lives majorly disrupted by the global Covid-19 pandemic, however this unprecedented worldwide event has affected parents much more than most others.
-Around the world, schools have been closed for several months now, and the usually action packed summertime has been replaced by a tentative crawl out of lockdown.
-It has also made the typical holiday abroad with the kids largely impossible, with the large majority of people now turning to “staycations”.
+Pretty much everybody has had their lives majorly disrupted by the global Covid-19 pandemic.
+However, this unprecedented worldwide event has affected parents much more than most others.
+Around the world, schools have been closed for several months now, and a tentative crawl has replaced the usual action-packed summertime out of lockdown.
+Unfortunately, it has also made the typical holiday abroad with the kids largely impossible, with the large majority of people now turning to “staycations”.

 So, are you staycationing this summer?
-If so one of the main priorities is going to be how to keep the kids busy, especially if you are looking to relax too.
-The situation is more urgent now than ever, especially seeing as most children haven’t been to school in several months now.
+If so, one of the main priorities will be how to keep the kids busy, especially if you are looking to relax too.
+The situation is more urgent now than ever, especially since most children haven’t been to school in several months now.
 Luckily there are an almost infinite amount of fun activities one can do more or less exclusively from home, and you may find that they end up fostering closer relationships in the long run too.
 Keep reading for some suggestions of what to do with the kids if you are staycationing this summer.

 Inspire Your Kids to Learn a Musical Instrument

-One of the coolest ways of keeping your children occupied throughout the year is encouraging them to learn a musical instrument such as guitar or piano, and this is also something that has been shown time and time again to have a massive impact on young people’s cognitive development.
-Of course, it will take a while before your child has grasped the basics, a period of time that isn’t always sonically pleasant, however the rewards are more than worth it in the long run.
+One of the coolest ways of keeping your children occupied throughout the year is encouraging them to learn a musical instrument such as guitar or piano.
+This is also something that has been shown time and time again to have a massive impact on young people’s cognitive development.
+Of course, it will take a while before your child has grasped the basics, a period of time that isn’t always sonically pleasant.
+However, the rewards are more than worth it in the long run.

 Run Weekly Sporting Competitions

-It is incredibly important that you are keeping active in these strange and tumultuous times, just as much as your children.
-Exercise has been clearly shown to be one of the best ways to combat stress, and it is also essential for a general well-rounded sense of wellbeing too.
+It is incredibly important that you keep active in these strange and tumultuous times, just as much as your children.
+Exercise has been clearly shown to be one of the best ways to combat stress, and it is also essential for a general well-rounded sense of well-being.
 So why not run weekly sporting competitions, much in the same vein as the kids would have with Sports Day at school?